sourcey/libsourcey/README.md

 ## Contributing

+If you make any improvements please feel welcome to send them back upstream.

 1. [Fork LibSourcey on Github](https://github.com/sourcey/libsourcey)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)